Pre-Sumerians

 published a book that amazed the academic society of the time.

-According to Ghirshman, sialk was the place where man first used a form
+According to Ghirshman, Sialk was the place where man first used a form

 of mortar in construction.
 It is also the first place where